freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/the-odin-project/html-boilerplate-question-d.md

 ---

-This is where all content will be displayed on the page such images, text and links.
+This is where all content will be displayed on the page such images, text, and links.

 ## --video-solution--